 - I don’t have to go to my specialty grocery store to buy the pasteurized eggs.

 - Once heated through the cream/egg yolk/simple syrup is mixed with melted chocolate and it blends together beautifully.
 On occasion while using the original recipe the chocolate has gotten extremely thick once the egg/syrup mixture was added and I had to microwave it to thin it out.
 This new method works perfectly every time.
 Just note that the mousse will be rather thin once the whipped cream is folded in and it will need to be chilled in the refrigerator for a few hours in order to firm up enough to be piped.
 If using the mousse in a layered cake you can pour it into the pan then chill it.

-I personally use Peter’s Burgundy Chocolate which is a semi-sweet chocolate with delicately sweet flavor with undertones of a fruity wine.
-I use to make all my chocolates and I buy 50 pound cases of it from a wholesaler.
-You can buy 10 pound blocks of it from amazon Peter’s Burgundy Chocolate and you can often find even smaller quantities at cake and candy decorating shops.
+I personally use Peter’s Burgundy Chocolate which is semi-sweet chocolate with a delicately sweet flavor with undertones of fruity wine.
+I use to make all my chocolates and I buy 50-pound cases of them from a wholesaler.
+You can buy 10-pound blocks of it from amazon Peter’s Burgundy Chocolate and you can often find even smaller quantities at cake and candy decorating shops.